 Born in Wilmington, DE, Matthew was on the move, growing up in Ohio, Wisconsin, and Illinois.
 His parents’ inspiration to always strive for more and never settle drove him to succeed.
 He graduated with a Bachelor of Science in Merchandising, Apparel, and Textiles from the University of Kentucky.
 Matthew’s sense of adventure takes him mountain biking, skiing, camping–anything in the woods or on the water–whenever possible.
 He now enjoys these adventures with his new wife and dog.

-Pricebook Management, Retail Automation, Auditing/Data Integrity, Lab TestingBiography
+Pricebook Management, Retail Automation, Auditing/Data Integrity, Lab Testing, Item Level Inventory Management, Cost Accounting, Business Alignment, Solution Sourcing, SharePointBiography

-Patti Safford, Principal Consultant with Impact 21, leads business alignment and change management across organizations requiring strong integration of processes, technologies and accountabilities.
-Patti's project management skills help companies lead site conversions, deployments and reset all policy and procedures for the implementation of corporate and back office technologies and learning management solutions.
-She designs curriculum including eLearning models and facilitates classroom training to align technologies and best practices.
+Patti Safford has the tools and know-how to pull teams together and make things happen.
+She leads business alignment and change management initiatives for organizations needing strong integration of processes, technologies, and accountabilities.
+Patti's project management skills at Impact 21 help companies lead site conversions, deployments, and reset all policy and procedures for the implementation of corporate and back office technologies and learning solutions.
+Patti is the go-to person for LMS and pricebook at Impact 21 as she builds, evaluates, and develops processes for on-going maintenance.
+She leads teams forward through her expertise in business alignment and team facilitation.
+Patti not only facilitates training, she also designs curriculum and develops training guides for train-the-trainer sessions and site implementations.

-ERP System Implementations, Point of Sale Installations/Integrations, Loyalty Systems, Data Mart Systems, BI / Reporting Solutions, IT Management, Strategic IT Planning/Budgeting, Needs Assessment, Business Process ImprovementsBiography
+ERP System Implementations, Point of Sale Installations/Integrations, Loyalty Systems, Data Mart Systems, BI / Reporting Solutions, IT Management, Strategic IT Planning/Budgeting, Needs Assessment, Solution Sourcing, Business Process ImprovementsBiography

 At Impact 21, Scott conducted the research of all mainframe applications and identified relationships with outside databases and applications for a large petroleum company.
 He lent his tech expertise on the NCR-Invenco OPTIC Program and NCR EMV Certifications.
+He has also worked on multiple solution sourcing projects, including telecom and network services for Yesway Convenience Stores, a customer technology service desk structure for Irving Oil, and a replacement Fleet Services Billing System for Tri Star Energy.
 He has been a key player in the acquisition needs assessment for a large c-store retailer.

 Scott attended Rutgers University, in his home state of New Jersey, to gain an MBA with emphasis on Management Information Systems, along with Associate and Bachelor Degrees in Computer Science.
 He extends his IT expertise to others as a member of the Association of Information Technology Professionals (AITP), Philadelphia Chapter.
 Scott devotes considerable time to his career, so when he gets the chance to spend time with his family he takes it.
 He manages to squeeze in a game of golf and brews his own beer and makes mead (honey wine) when he can.